Spencer Steer Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in the league with a collective 10.3 strikeouts per nine innings.
+- The 10.3 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox have the 28th-ranked team ERA across all league pitching staffs (5.55).
+- The White Sox have a 5.55 team ERA that ranks 28th among all league pitching staffs.

-- The White Sox surrender the second-most home runs in baseball (53 total, 1.6 per game).
+- White Sox pitchers combine to surrender 54 total home runs at a clip of 1.6 per game (second-most in baseball).

-- Clevinger makes the start for the White Sox, his seventh of the season.
-He is 2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched.
+- The White Sox are sending Kopech (0-3) out to make his seventh start of the season.
+He is 0-3 with a 5.97 ERA and 34 strikeouts in 31 2/3 innings pitched.

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- His most recent appearance was on Tuesday against the Minnesota Twins, when the right-hander tossed six innings, surrendering one earned run while allowing just one hit.

-- In six games this season, the 32-year-old has a 4.60 ERA and 8 strikeouts per nine innings, while allowing a batting average of .276 to opposing batters.
+- The 27-year-old has put up an ERA of 5.97, with 9.7 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.